 Making a Plan

 Mac returned to Grant Park Tower and jumped into the shower.
 After throwing on some casual clothes, he dialed the Chicago FBI.
 They told him Assistant Special Agent in Charge David Hanko had already headed home.
 Mac used his iPhone to command his Tesla to leave its parking space and be ready at the building's entrance.
 Saying goodbye to Devon, the concierge, he used Tesla’s setup screen to shut off the StarLink and cellular system.
 The screen immediately squawked, complaining that this would disable Tesla's automatic maintenance systems.
 Microcomputer technology has advanced so far that the onboard computer contains all the United States' mapping data.
-The GPS and autopilot systems would still work, but nobody could track where he was going, as the Angel suggested.
+As Angel suggested, the GPS and autopilot systems would still work, but nobody could track where he was going.
 He entered FBI Special Agent Hanko’s home address in Hinsdale, southwest of the city, and started the journey.

 Ringing the doorbell at the Hanko home, a woman wearing a light pink jumpsuit opened the door.